Anunnak80/Mentaverse-Music-Studio/README.md

 *The screenshots you see, are showing how we are building the prototype of our virtual studio in Unity.
 Of course this will just be a sketch/quick draw, to make our idea and pitch, more visual.
-The final metaverse shell, will be built by the professioinal development team, from Income Island.*
+The final metaverse shell, will be built by the professioinal development team, that Mentaverse partnered up with.*

-*For the recording & production hub/platform, we will need to hire devs, that can launch it as browser as well as phone app.
+*For the recording & production hub/platform, our devs will launch it as browser, as well as, phone app.
-We also need server and cloud storage for all the audio files, uploaded or recorded by the end-users and for all the software plugins that need to run smoothly, in the studio as well as in the band room.*
+We also are looking for more server and cloud storage for all the audio files, uploaded or recorded by the end-users and for all the software plugins that need to run smoothly, in the studio as well as in the band room.*